amcnguyen/Getting-and-Cleaning-Data/README.md

 Submit the link to a Github repository that contains the following items:

-1. a tidy data set that can be used for analysis
+1. a tidy data set that can be used for analysis ( tidyDataset.txt )
 2. a script for performing the analysis ( run_analysis.R )
 3. a document that describes the variables, the data, and any transformations ( CODEBOOK.md ).
 4. a document that explains how all of the scripts work and how they are connected ( README.md).

 ***

-#### Step-by-Step of the Analysis Script:
+#### Step-by-Step description of run_analysis.R Script:

 1. Merge the training and the test datasets to create one dataset.
 2. Extract only the measurements on the mean and standard deviation for each measurement.